Privacy Notice for Tutors

 The personal data we collect about you includes:

-• Payment data includes your payment details and credit card or other bank details.
+Payment data includes your payment and credit card or other bank details.
 All payment data is processed by Stripe.
-You can find their privacy notice here
+You can find its privacy notice here.

 Why do we collect your personal information?